 Florida Senate apologizes for abuse, deaths at reform school

 FILE PHOTO: White metal crosses mark graves at the cemetery of the former Arthur G. Dozier School for Boys in Marianna, Florida, U.S. on December 10, 2012.
-FILE PHOTO: White metal crosses mark graves at the cemetery of the former Arthur G. Dozier School for Boys in Marianna, Florida, U.S. on December 10, 2012.
+REUTERS/Michael Spooneybarger/File Photo The Florida Senate formally apologized on Wednesday to victims who suffered brutality, sexual abuse and even death after being sent as boys to a reform school with a history of troubles long denied by the state.

 Add your comments below